-- Violation of academic integrity policies. - Unprofessional or threatening behavior in the classroom, professional experience, or any public setting in which the student is representing their degree program, the School of Historical, Philosophical and Religious Studies or Arizona State University. - A student's cumulative GPA falls below 3.3. - Failure to follow the proper procedure set by the office of Research Integrity and Assurance.
+- Unprofessional or threatening behavior in the classroom, professional experience, or any public setting in which the student is representing their degree program, the School of Historical, Philosophical and Religious Studies or Arizona State University. - Failure to follow the proper procedure set by the office of Research Integrity and Assurance.

-The student will be notified in writing that about a recommendation for dismissal and will be given ten business days to appeal the dismissal decision or complete a voluntary withdrawal.
-Withdrawal from the program will avoid the notation of a dismissal on the student's record.
-To appeal a recommendation for dismissal, the student should follow guidelines set out in the dismissal letter and contact the Director of the School of Historical, Philosophical, and Religious Studies in writing by the specified date.
+The student will be notified in writing that about a recommendation for dismissal and will be given ten business days to appeal the dismissal decision.
+To appeal a recommendation for dismissal, the student should follow guidelines set out in the dismissal letter and contact the Associate Director of Graduate Studies for the School of Historical, Philosophical, and Religious Studies in writing by the specified date.
 All mail and email will be sent to the addresses on file for the student.
 The student is responsible for checking mail regularly.
 A student may appeal any action concerning dismissal by following directions outlined in the dismissal letter(s).